-The Data Protection Act protects your privacy and makes sure your personal data is processed fairly and lawfully.
+The General Data Protection Regulation and Data Protection Act 2018 protects your privacy and makes sure your personal data is processed fairly and lawfully.

 Personal data is information that can identify you and that relates to your home, personal or work life, such as your name and address.
 It can also cover other information we may hold about you such as library records or social care information.

-The Data Protection Act contains eight principles which all organisations must comply with.
+The GDPR contains six principles which all organisations must comply with.
 We and our partners use these principles when processing your personal information.

 You have the right to: